aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 #### /containers/streamlit/rag_search.cfg

+- ```Text Gen``` section – These parameters select the foundation model and parameters used to present answers to the users based on the document context retrieved through OpenSearch.
+Titan Text Express is the default foundation model for Q&A.  Conservative temperature and topP values are set by default to stay close to the content of the documents provided.
+A Llama 3 model may optionally be selected in this section by uncommenting the line for the desired model and commenting other models.
+Additional information on setting model parameters is available in the AWS documentation at https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters.html

 - ```MaxLengthRagText``` – Sets the maximum length of context provided to the Amazon Bedrock foundation model from the document context retrieved through OpenSearch.
 Any context exceeding this length is truncated.
 Since context is sorted in reverse order of relevance score, the least relevant context is most likely to be truncated.
+This value should be set to no more than the number of characters supported by the context length of the selected foundation model.

 - ```FullTextHitScoreThreshold``` – Defines the percentile cut-off of full text hit scores that will be included in the result.
 Any full text results with a relevance score less than this value times the highest result’s relevance score are excluded from the context.